MiraiMindz/MODULAR_Language/README.md

 data type, you just need to provide the necessary parsing and *"stringfication"* functions for it.

+This designs assume that *any* specific computation will be made in the scope of the correct compiler, so for example, any computation involving an f128 (or a quad-precision float), will be made in the "data compiler", not the generic compiler, because the optmizations for this type are specific to the "data compiler" this will assume that the resulting f128 would only be displayed or stored somewhere, not mainipulated in any arithmetic way, thus being transimited as a string to all other compilers.

 so by making this we solve for the last two statements of the UNIX philosophy.

 This language also provide customizable syntax, using a special kind of directive,